Sozopol: Later periods

 According to the Bulgarian jurist and politician Vasil Mitakov (1881–1945), the town was almost entirely ethnically Greek in the first decade of the 20th century, with the exception of a few dozen Bulgarians in the whole city who were either current or retired officials.
 After the anti-Greek pogroms in Bulgaria in 1906, Greek institutions in the city were closed and expropriated, including the churches, the library and the Greek school.
 Almost all of its remaining Greek population was exchanged with Bulgarians from Eastern Thrace in the aftermath of the Balkan Wars.
 In the 1920s, the former Greek population then settled in Chalkidiki founding a town also named Sozopolis.
 In 2011 the remainings of an ancient Greek settlement, part of Apollonia, were excavated in the small island of St. Kirik (Saint Cerycus) off Sozopolis.

 Since 1984 Sozopol hosts the Apollonia art festivities every September, which include theatre shows, exhibitions, movies, musical and dance performances, book presentations and other cultural events.

 Colossal statue of Apollo

 The city erected, in 5th century BC, a colossal statue of the god Apollo which was 13 m tall.
 It was created by the sculptor Calamis.
 In 72 BC, the Romans under Marcus Lucullus captured the city and moved the sculpture to Rome on the Capitolium.
 Pliny the Elder wrote that the statue cost 500 talents.
 It was lost during the Early Christian period.

+The municipality of Sozopol launched a proposal in 2011 to rebuild the Colossus of Apollo.
+The proposal was revived in 2016 by the now deceased director of Bulgaria's National Historical Museum in Sofia, Bozhidar Dimitrov (himself a native of Sozopol), with the intention of boosting tourism.
+The initiative was criticized by the Bulgarian Orthodox Church, with the Metropolitan of Sliven, Yoanikiy (1939-2024), arguing that restoring the statue would resurrect paganism in Sozopol.
+However, the project has not had any concrete progress materialized to date.